datagrok-ai/public/help/compute/solver.md

 ![add-to-workspace](solver.gif)

 Apply built-in templates as a backbone of your project.
-Rigth click, select **Templates** and choose one the following:
+Rigth click, select **Templates** and choose one of the following:

 | Template   | Features                                                                                             |
 |------------|------------------------------------------------------------------------------------------------------|